Food Allergy—It's Nothing to Sneeze At

 When IgE antibodies encounter a food allergen to which they are sensitized, they attach themselves onto the food proteins.
 This attachment causes the immune system to release mediators—chemical messengers that travel through the bloodstream to alert other organs to the presence of an unwelcome protein guest.

 Release of these mediators causes the uncomfortable—or occasionally dangerous—symptoms of an allergic reaction.
 The extent of the reaction depends on the quantity of food eaten, age and health status, and the route taken by the mediators.
 The 3 most common reaction sites include:

-Adverse reactions to food that occur outside of the immune system are defined as food intolerances.
-Distinguishing food intolerance from food hypersensitivity is often difficult, since the symptoms are quite similar.
+Food intolerance is an adverse reaction to a food component that does not involve the immune system.
+Reactions to the suspected food may vary in severity, sometimes depending on the amount of food with that component eaten.
+Therefore, food intolerance symptoms may be inconsistent.
+Distinguishing food intolerance from food hypersensitivity is often difficult, since the symptoms may be quite similar.
 Food intolerances can be attributed to a number of different causes, including:

 - Chemical additives, such as aspartame, dyes, nitrites, MSG, and sulfites

 Sometimes the cause of food intolerance is unknown.

 Diagnosing Food Hypersensitivities

 Diagnostic tests must be done to determine if a true food allergy is present.
 These might include: